The Comeback (TV series): Season 2

 The second season was met with critical acclaim.
 On the review aggregator website Rotten Tomatoes the second season received an 86% approval rating based on 35 critic reviews, giving it a "fresh" rating.
-The website's critical consensus states, "Substantially similar to its predecessor in all the best ways, The Comeback's resurrection season thrives on Lisa Kudrow's starring performance as Valerie Cherish."
+The website's critics consensus reads: "Substantially similar to its predecessor in all the best ways, The Comeback's resurrection season thrives on Lisa Kudrow's starring performance as Valerie Cherish."
 It also scored a 71 out of 100 on Metacritic based on 24 reviews.
-Robert Loyd of the Los Angeles Times praised the show saying "The current episodes have more weight and intensity; they come off a shade darker and yet more sympathetic to its cast of co-dependent lost souls."
+Robert Lloyd of the Los Angeles Times praised the show saying "The current episodes have more weight and intensity; they come off a shade darker and yet more sympathetic to its cast of co-dependent lost souls."
 Joshua Alston of The A.V.
 Club also praised it, writing: "The Comeback is the same as it ever was, and more highly concentrated.
 It still out-metas anything else on television.
 The performances remain stellar all around."
 On the other hand, Kristi Turnquist gave the show a mixed review, writing: "While the first few episodes of the new Comeback make stingingly accurate points about the sexism and ageism Valerie has to contend with, The Comeback has its own problems.
 As in the first go-round, Valerie comes off as cartoonish, a caricature of a so-so celebrity."
 The last episode of Season 2, "Valerie Gets What She Really Wants", received almost universal praise, scoring 10/10 and A scores across the board.

+Season 3

+The third and final season received critical acclaim.
+On the review aggregator website Rotten Tomatoes the third season received a 97% approval rating based on 35 critic reviews.
+The website's critics consensus reads: "Lisa Kudrow once again leads the illustrious Comeback with renewed vigor and purpose, remaining on the pulse of the media's current moment, marking a welcome and long-awaited victory lap."
+Metacritic calculated a weighted average score of 80 out of 100 based on 22 critics.

+Jen Chaney of RogerEbert.com wrote, "In many ways, The Comeback comes across as both a love letter to and a eulogy for the television comedy.
+It can also be seen as a TV-focused complement to The Studio, Seth Rogen's Apple TV series about the insanity of working in the modern movie business, except The Comeback does an even better job of reflecting the panicky energy that has become the norm for anyone who makes a living in Los Angeles—or anywhere, for that matter—trying to tell stories."
+IndieWires Ben Travers gave an A− for the season and wrote, "Concurrently an avowal of Hollywood's imminent collapse and a rebuttal to the doomerism that traps show business in a deleterious cycle of fear, The Comeback Season 3 regularly achieves what seems unachievable, which includes adding to the legacy of a classic."
+Varietys Alison Herman wrote, "The Comeback may look like a reality show, but at heart, it's a Hollywood fantasy that knows it's an endangered species."